 The Great Palace and Mosque

-The mosque sits immediately north of the palace within the Anjar ruins.
+The mosque sits immediately north of the palace.
 Here is the power dynamic made visible: the Caliph had direct private access from his palace into the Maqsura or protected prayer area.
-This physically demonstrated the fusion of temporal and spiritual leadership within the Anjar ruins complex.
+This physically demonstrated the fusion of temporal and spiritual leadership.
 Don’t miss the triple-arched window on the palace’s southern facade.
 This is the money shot of the Anjar ruins.
 It is the iconic silhouette you will see on every postcard and guidebook.

 Anjar: Discover Ancient Umayyad Ruins in Lebanon